AlexsLemonade/training-modules/virtual-setup/slack-procedures.md

 If you are not added to the training specific channel by 3 days prior to the start of training or are having trouble getting started with Slack, please [direct message](#using-direct-messages-during-training) a CCDL staff member (`Chante Bethell`, `Candace Savonen`, `Josh Shapiro` or `Jaclyn N. Taroni`) in Cancer Data Science Slack or email [training@ccdatalab.org](mailto:training@ccdatalab.org).

 ### Using the training-specific channel

+#### Introduce yourself!

+When you are added to the training-specific channel, please introduce yourself to others by messaging the channel with the following:

+* Your name
+* Your institution and position
+* A brief summary of your research interests and what you are hoping to learn during training

+#### General use

 You can use the training-specific private channel to do the following: